near/near-microindexers/README.md

 `accounts` table in [Indexer For Explorer](https://github.com/near/near-indexer-for-explorer) stored only the first creation and last deletion of the account.
 This solution stores all the creations/deletions, so accounts may appear in the table more than once.

+### What is the current state of Microindexers?

+We use `indexer-balances` in production; we use FT part of `indexer-events` in production as well.
+The other pieces are frozen for now, they need to be upgraded and reviewed before any production usage.